Tsarona/React-responsive-image-gallery/README.md

 ## Running React on Repl.it

+A react website with an array of images.
+Users can click on image, which

 [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.

 [Vite](https://vitejs.dev/) is a blazing fast frontend build tool that includes features like Hot Module Reloading (HMR), optimized builds, and TypeScript support out of the box.